xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-FORMULA   Enters values into a cell or range or onto a chart
+FORMULA&nbsp;&nbsp;&nbsp;Enters values into a cell or range or onto a chart

-FORMULA.FILL   Enters a formula in the specified range
+FORMULA.FILL&nbsp;&nbsp;&nbsp;Enters a formula in the specified range

 Return to [top](#E)